Risks, Governance and Crisis Response

 Session Two | Government Policy and Approaches to Cyber Challenges

-As cyber attacks continue to grow in scale and complexity, governments are facing increasing pressure to protect their economies and national security.
-At the same time, technological advances such as IoT and AI are changing how citizens live and work.
-This session will explore where, in an increasingly connected world, policy frameworks are keeping up, where they are not and what the consequences are for the future.
+There is a growing consensus that major cyber-attacks are now a question of ‘when’ rather than ‘if’.
+As cyber-attacks continue to evolve in scale and complexity, governments are facing increasing pressure to protect their economies and national security.
+This session will explore where policy frameworks are keeping up, where they are not and what the consequences are for the future.

 - Will moves towards ‘cyber sovereignty’ in some countries intensify?
 What consequences could increasingly protectionist policies towards data localization and encryption have for the future of the internet?